Constitution and Bylaws

 Section 3.
 Approval of Amendments to the Bylaws

 An amendment to the University Council Bylaws becomes effective upon an affirmative vote of the majority of the Council members present and voting, provided that a quorum has been reached, and approval by the president.
+Changes to the titles of any ex officio members or chairs of the commissions and committees included in the bylaws that are not accompanied by a significant role change may be made without following these amendment procedures.

 Section 4.
 Alternate Parliamentary Authority